GarciaInes/Scrum-Mastering/Retro/Questions.md

 * What would a simpler way look like?
 * Can you tell me more about that?
 * What would an experiment look like?
+* What sort of behaviours or attitudes will make it easier to do this?
 * When you say ______, what do you mean?
 * What’s already working that you can build on?